 Having tight hamstrings is a recipe for disaster.

-We all have to keep our body as flexible as possible and greater flexibility in your legs deserves your attention.
+You have to keep your body as flexible as possible, and greater flexibility in your legs deserves your attention.

 You do not want to be walking around with a walker because your legs are not strong enough when you enter your golden years.

-Don’t think that just lifting weights is good enough.
+Don’t think that only lifting weights is good enough.

-But, when you combine weight training, with walking, sports and flexibility training, you are really doing your body a favor.
+But, when you combine weight training, with walking, sports, and flexibility training, you are doing your body a favor.

 Romanian deadlifts are going to increase your hip mobility and flexibility.